 Mount Zion Summit

 It wasn’t long before we saw the second outcrop.
 But I decided to check out the views there on the way back.
-So we proceeded another half a mile and reached the forested summit.
+So we walked another half a mile and reached the forested summit.

 See more trip photos here.